Thinking of setting up a home-based business? There's no better time than now.

 16. Home Salon Services

-If you have mad hairstyling or haircutting skills, this will be one of the excellent options for home-based business ideas in the Philippines.
+If you have mad hairstyling or haircutting skills, this is one of the excellent options for home-based business ideas in the Philippines.
 You can save money on setting up a home salon business if you already have complete tools and equipment.
 Just dedicate a space for your home salon and give it that real salon feel.

 17. Print on Demand

-Starting Capital: None
+Starting capital: None

-With print on demand, you don’t need to worry about capital, suppliers, physical inventory, and order fulfillment.
+With print-on-demand, you don’t need to worry about capital, suppliers, physical inventory, and order fulfillment.
 Your print provider will take care of that for you.